MY VIEW FROM THE COCKPIT

 Self-motivation permeated every thing I did.
 I had a history of a fiery temper.
 I was so self-focused that when things didn’t go my way, the result was anger.
 I am embarrassed to tell you that my children were afraid of their father.

 I married my college sweetheart.
 She was, and is, a wonderful wife and mother.
 She always stood by me, even though I took her through some very tough experiences.
 I didn’t treat her very well.
 I was trying to be the best at everything I did, except, being a good husband and father.
-Essentially, she was a single parent and she spent a good part of her adult life as a very lonely woman.
+Essentially, she was a single parent; she spent a good part of her adult life as a very lonely woman.

 While I was trekking through all my great adventures, she was quietly growing in her faith.
 One night we were lying in bed.
 I was reading medicine.
 She was reading the Bible.
 She turned to me and said, “Isn’t it wonderful how God has blessed you?”